 Current Management Practices & Policies:

 Currently, field surveys are the only tool utilized to track aspen growth and monitor ungulate habitat.
 However, given limited access to the study area and financial constraints of the project partners, this method delivers fragmented conclusions about aspen regeneration on the landscape.
-While land managers would like to employ prescribed burning as a means to increase aspen growth and preserve critical habitat, no research has previously been conducted to examine the relationship among fire, aspen and ungulate populations.
+While land managers would like to employ prescribed burning as a means to increase aspen growth and preserve critical habitat, no research has previously been conducted to examine the relationship among fire, aspen, and ungulate populations.

 Decision Support Tools & Benefits: